learn-tdd-in/learntdd.in/about.md

 ## About Me

 I'm Josh, and I love TDD and helping people learn.
+I work at [Big Nerd Ranch](https://bignerdranch.com), where we develop custom web and mobile apps, as well as teaching and writing books on development.
+If we can help you or your company, [let me know!](mailto:tdd@need-bee.com)

-You can learn more about me at [my personal coding blog](https://codingitwrong.com).
+You can learn more about me at [my personal coding blog](http://codingitwrong.com).